nfi/contiki/cpu/native/net/README-WPCAP.md

 Developing Contiki network applications most likely involves working with a network protocol analyzer.
-Wireshark (formerly known as Ethereal) is a very popular one that on Windows uses - and actually comes with - the WinPcap libary.
+Wireshark (formerly known as Ethereal) is a very popular one that on Windows uses - and actually comes with - the WinPcap library.
 Wireshark is available at [http://wireshark.org](http://wireshark.org).

 So with Wireshark installed Contiki network I/O doesn't need any additional components.

-On Windows every Contiki application has one obligatory comand line argument that identifies the Windows network interface to be used by Contiki.
+On Windows every Contiki application has one obligatory command line argument that identifies the Windows network interface to be used by Contiki.
 While on Unix those network interfaces are called i.e. '/dev/tap0' they have on Windows names like